finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     PropertyDefinitionsApi apiInstance = new PropertyDefinitionsApi(defaultClient);
     String domain = "NotDefined"; // String | The domain of the property being updated.
     String scope = "scope_example"; // String | The scope of the property being updated.
     String code = "code_example"; // String | The code of the property being updated.
 Together with the domain and scope this uniquely   identifies the property.
     UpdatePropertyDefinitionRequest updatePropertyDefinitionRequest = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property. try {
-      PropertyDefinition result = apiInstance.updatePropertyDefinition(domain, scope, code, updatePropertyDefinitionRequest);
+      PropertyDefinition result = apiInstance.updatePropertyDefinition(domain, scope, code, updatePropertyDefinitionRequest) .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PropertyDefinitionsApi#updatePropertyDefinition");